-(d) Sport Fish Restoration - Outreach and Communications subprogram.
-(1) Improvecommunications with anglers, boaters, and the general public on sport fishing and boating opportunities.
+(d) Sport Fish Restoration—State Outreach and Communications subprogram.
+(1) Improving communications with anglers, boaters, and the public on sport fishing and boating opportunities.(2) Interpreting, translating, printing, or disseminating published State fishing regulations to inform and educate the public about their responsibilities to comply with laws, orders, and regulations.